mdtanker/RIS_gravity_inversion/README.md

     * use pvxarray for plotting topographies in 3D

 ## Questions:
-* should we use raw gravity observation points, or interpolated grid?
+* should we use raw gravity observation points or interpolated grid?